 Understanding IOTA: Why was it invented, and how does it work?

-Unfortunately, these companies have no way to access or purchase these data.
-But, with the cryptocurrency that IOTA offers, even the least complex of devices can process MIOTA like a champ.
+Unfortunately, these companies have no way to access or purchase this data.
+But, with the crypto that IOTA offers, even the least complex of devices can process MIOTA like a champ.

 But, how exactly does IOTA work?